 - (i) The number of pupils served or projected to be served by the school district. - (ii) Geographic factors. - (iii) Grade configurations other than those prescribed in this subdivision. - (iv) Compliance with minimum school facility adequacy requirements established pursuant to section $\frac{15-2011}{41-5711}$. - (c) Multiply the product obtained in subdivision (b) of this paragraph by the cost per square foot.
-The cost per square foot is \$90 for preschool children with disabilities, kindergarten programs and grades one through six, \$95 for grades seven and eight and \$110 for grades nine through twelve.
+The cost per square foot is \$90 \$270.24 for preschool children with disabilities, kindergarten programs and grades one through six, \$95 \$285.30 for grades seven and eight and \$110 \$330.30 for grades nine through twelve.
 The cost per square foot shall be adjusted annually for construction market considerations based on an index identified or developed by the joint legislative budget committee as necessary but not less than once each year.
+EACH ANNUAL CONSTRUCTION MARKET ADJUSTMENT APPLIES TO ALL PROJECTS APPROVED BY THE FACILITIES BOARD UNDER THIS SUBSECTION DURING THAT YEAR.
 The school facilities board shall multiply the cost per square foot by 1.05 for any school district located in a rural area.
-The school facilities board may only modify the base cost per square foot prescribed in this subdivision for particular schools based on geographic conditions or site conditions.
+The school facilities board may only modify the base cost per square foot prescribed in this subdivision particular schools based on geographic conditions conditions.
 ANY EXTRA MONIES RECEIVED AS A RESULT OF A MODIFICATION BASED ON GEOGRAPHIC CONDITIONS OR SITE CONDITIONS MAY BE USED TO ADDRESS UNFORESEEN COSTS AT ANY STAGE OF A PROJECT UNDER THIS SECTION.
 For the purposes of this subdivision, "rural area" means an area outside a thirty-five-mile radius of a boundary of a municipality with a population of more than fifty thousand persons. - (d) Once the school district governing board obtains approval from the school facilities board for new facility construction monies, additional portable or modular square footage created for the express purpose of providing temporary space for pupils until the completion of the new facility and any additional space funded by the school district shall not be included by the school facilities board for the purpose of new construction funding calculations.
 On completion of the new facility construction project, any additional space funded by the school district shall be included as prescribed by this chapter and, if the portable or modular facilities continue in use, the portable or modular facilities shall be included as prescribed by this chapter, unless the school facilities board approves their continued use for the purpose of providing